solspace/craft-aiassistant/README.md

 ## Support

-For issues and feature requests, please contact Solspace.# craft-aiassistant
+For issues and feature requests, please contact Solspace.